DisDis/jsMimicry/README.md

 JsMimicry
 ===========

 Allows the use of Dart classes and objects in javascript.
 Generates a special proxy classes.

+Create javascript API for Dart become easier.

 Support: